 Force Calculator

 Calculate forces using Newton's laws, mass, and acceleration.
 Supports multiple force calculations including gravitational, applied, and net forces.
-Perfect for physics students, engineers, and anyone studying motion and dynamics.
+Ideal for physics students, engineers, and anyone studying motion and dynamics.

 Calculator